pulumi/docs/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-code-organization-and-stacks/index.md

 The ultimate goal of this series is to discuss recommended practices for using Pulumi to manage a fairly complex containerized application.
 However, it's important to note that these recommended practices will emerge over the course of the series---not all immediately, and not all in the beginning.
 This is a deliberate decision to allow you to see how Zephyr's use of Pulumi evolves as the company grows and their online retail store application changes to accommodate their growth.

-Here are links to all the blog posts in the series (entries below that are not linked are planned but haven't yet been published---this will get updated as new posts are published):
+Here are links to all the blog posts in the series:

 * **IaC Recommended Practices: Code Organization and Stacks** (this post)
 * [IaC Recommended Practices: Developer Stacks and Git Branches](/blog/iac-recommended-practices-developer-stacks-git-branches/)